 Last year we made one huge mistake.
 We wrote that the second-best way to experience prefab homes without buying one is by getting up close with Google Street View.
 However, those curious about living in a prefab home have another no-commitment, low-cost solution that’s even better.

 Airbnb has many modular, shipping container and prefab homes listed for short-term rental.
-Whether you want a vacation, are on a business trip, or a workation, here are six places potential prefab owners should consider visiting to see how prefab homes look in person.
+Here are six places potential prefab owners should consider visiting to see how prefab homes look in person.

 1. The NY Shipping Container Apartment, New York